ArtyCodingart/form-craft/docs/validation-rules/decimal.md

 **Parameters**
 - `num: Decimal` – exclusive upper bound
-- `message: String` – error message if the value is not less
+- `message: LocalizedStringResource` – error message if the value is not less

 ```swift
 let lessThan = FormCraftValidationRules()